La pregunta aparece con frecuencia en los diagnósticos de BI: "¿Qué conviene más, Power BI o Tableau?" La respuesta depende del contexto.

 Tableau — Salesforce Ecosystem

-Best option if Salesforce is your central system
+A strong fit if Salesforce is your central system

 If your company uses Salesforce as its central CRM, Tableau is the natural combination.
 It also makes sense when the analytics team is technical and needs full visual freedom, or when part of the team uses Mac.